 As is the case with all beaches on North Caicos and Middle Caicos, and in stark contrast to its Florida namesake, Hollywood Beach is quite quiet and secluded, and you’ll likely have the entire beach to yourself.

-Interesting beachcombing can be had amongst the casuarina trees, where fishing floats, bottles and other flotsam can be found.
+beachcombing can be had among the casuarina trees, where fishing floats, bottles and other flotsam can be found.

 A strange shape can be seen jutting above the barrier reef off of Hollywood Beach.
 This feature is the bow of the River Arc, the sole remaining piece of a freighter that mysteriously grounded itself on the reef in 1985.
 This vessel was likely used by international drug traffickers, who abandoned it.